davbgpm/darvis-credits/README.md

-> All names will be listed in alphabetical order.
+> All names will be listed in lexicographic order.
 >
 > Initials will be at the last.